Book Review: The Snow Child by Eowyn Ivey (A Beautiful Read) | Favbookshelf

 Rating: 4/5

-Recommendation: I recommend this to anyone who is into literary fiction, folktales, and emotional stories with a hint of magic.
+Recommendation: If you love literary fiction, folktales, and emotional stories with a touch of magic, this one’s for you!

 About the Author